melbournebioinformatics/MelBioInf_docs/README.md

 Tutorials are built and deployed to the `gh-pages` branch using MkDocs, and then appear at http://vlsci.github.io/lscc_docs/tutorials/.

 ## How to contribute

+This section is a guide to contributing edits to the repository.
+For a guide to which files to edit, see [Making changes to tutorial instructions](#making-changes-to-tutorial-instructions), [Making changes to slides](#making-changes-to-slides), and [Adding a new tutorial](#adding-a-new-tutorial).

 ### Fork and clone this repository